An environment is a branch that gets turned into a directory on your Puppet master. Environments are turned on by default.

 - Set manifest in its

-To specify an executable script that determines an
+To specify an executable script that will determine an

 environment’s config version: